 This shadow of having been a brooding man.

-tr.
+—tr.
 Willis Barnstone

 T.S.
-Eliot plaque in our Christ Church Cathedral, St. Louis, MO,
+Eliot plaque in our Christ Church Cathedral, St. Louis, MO, where I was confirmed, as a member of Calvary Episcopal Church. |

 But I digress, which reminds of T.S.
 Eliot's "Prufrock," and annoys me.
 "Is it perfume from a dress / that makes me digress."
 Why does that prig sing in me so loud, so much?
 I half-stole his rhyme in these lines from one of my poems: "How about I take off // my dress / in my distress? // or we take a sexy digression /on another question?"
 I was going to say that I was a good girl to steal and follow Eliot's advice, "Good poets borrow, great poets steal," but—because I google mid-sentence—thanks to Nancy Prager, I just discovered that people have been misquoting Eliot for years.
 He actually wrote, "Immature poets imitate; mature poets steal; bad poets deface what they take, and good poets make it into something better, or at least different."
 Yeah, you pretentious snob, at least my lines are different.